Lester Harrison (serial killer): Early life, first murder, and release

 Not much is known of Harrison's early life.
-Born in Chicago in 1922 in a family with several brothers and sisters, he began to exhibit signs of a mental illness in the late 1930s, around the same time when he began committing small-time crimes.
+Born in a family with several brothers and sisters, he began to exhibit signs of mental illness in the late 1930s, around the same time he began committing small-time crimes.
 In 1945, Harrison was arrested and later convicted on robbery charges, for which he was sentenced to 5 to 10 years in prison.

-While serving said sentence at the Menard State Penitentiary in Chester (now known as the Menard Correctional Center), Harrison beat to death another inmate, 28-year-old Norman E. Kimme, on August 10, 1951.
+While serving said sentence at the Southern Illinois Penitentiary in Chester (now known as the Menard Correctional Center), Harrison beat to death another inmate, 28-year-old Norman E. Kimme, on August 10, 1951.
 Kimme, a Navy veteran who was serving a 14-year sentence for murdering his girlfriend, was found in the engine room of one of the prison buildings, having been battered on the head several times with an iron rod.
 During the subsequent investigation, Harrison admitted to the crime and was charged with murder, but a medical examination found him to be insane at the time of the trial, much to the objections of State Attorney John Heuer, who claimed that he was sane at the time he had committed and confessed to the crime.

 As a result, Justice Quentin Spivey ordered that Harrison be sent for psychiatric treatment at the security hospital of the Menard State Penitentiary.
 After spending some time there, Harrison was declared "cured" and released, with the institution's staff believing that he no longer posed a danger to those around him.

-Despite the positive psychiatric reports, Harrison continued his criminal lifestyle, garnering a total of eight additional arrests between the late 1950s and early 1971 on charges including theft; attempted armed robbery; unlawful possession of a weapon; assault causing actual bodily harm and public indecency.
-For these crimes, he was served short prison sentences on four occasions; paid fines in two others and was found incapable of standing trial for the remaining two and instead sent to psychiatric wards for treatment.
-While incarcerated, he lived off of his disability checks, drank alcohol, and exhibited a heightened sex drive, which led him to develop an interest in viewing and collecting pornographic photographs and videos.
+Despite the positive psychiatric reports, Harrison continued his criminal lifestyle, garnering a total of eight additional arrests between the late 1950s and early 1971 on charges including theft, attempted armed robbery, unlawful possession of a weapon, assault causing actual bodily harm, and public indecency.
+For these crimes he was served short prison sentences on four occasions, paid fines in two others, and for the remaining two was found incapable of standing trial and instead sent to psychiatric wards for treatment.
+While incarcerated he lived off his disability checks, drank alcohol, and exhibited a heightened sex drive, which led him to develop an interest in viewing and collecting pornographic photographs and videos.
 In addition, when he was out of prison, he began to frequently visit Grant Park to hook up with various women.

-His lifestyle caused most of his relatives to distance themselves from him, accusing Harrison of being a social parasite.
 In early 1971, he was once again arrested for theft under the name Sylvester B. Hudson and ordered to undergo a competency hearing; this time, the examining psychiatrist, Dr. Edward J. Kelleher, diagnosed him as a paranoid schizophrenic, but otherwise sane to stand trial.
 Due to this, Harrison was charged, convicted and sentenced to spend a year and 18 months in prison.
 However, Harrison was almost immediately released in the courtroom with time served, as he had already spent most of his sentence at the Cook County Jail.